nim-lang/Nim/doc/manual.rst

 compileTime pragma
 ------------------
 The ``compileTime`` pragma is used to mark a proc or variable to be used only during compile-time execution.
 No code will be generated for it.
-Compile time procs are useful as helpers for macros.
+Compile-time procs are useful as helpers for macros.
 Since version 0.12.0 of the language, a proc that uses ``system.NimNode`` within its parameter types is implicitly declared ``compileTime``: